Marquette (automobile): Company

-This reorganization was not successful, as GM announced the end of the Marquette still in 1912.
-Probably, some of the last Marquettes were labeled as "Peninsular".
-THe plant then closed in 1913.
+This reorganization was not successful, and GM announced the end of the Marquette in 1912.
+It appears that some of the last pre-war Marquettes were labeled "Peninsular".
+The plant then closed in 1913.
 During World War I, the plant was reopened and used to manufacture mortar shells for the US Ordnance Corps, then was repurposed for engine block casting when operations at Northway Motor and Manufacturing Division ended in 1925.
 The factory was repurposed as Chevrolet Saginaw Parts Plant which made many different types of parts and closed in 1983 and was demolished in 1984.
 Located on corner of 6th & Washington Avenues.

 Buick brand

 The Marquette nameplate was revived when the Buick division of General Motors launched their junior brand for model year 1930.
 Along with Viking, LaSalle, and Pontiac, the Marquette was conceived to span a price gap in General Motors' market segmentation plan, and shared the GM B platform with the Buick Standard Six and Buick Master Six.
 Marquette was placed below Buick, but above Viking which was to be sold in Oldsmobile dealerships.
 The Marquette arrived in dealer showrooms on June 1, 1929.